Seddik-Turki/Yolov8-Multitask-Seg-Det-Internship-2024/README.md

 ### **2. Training Process**
+The Training process can be found in the `Training.ipynb` Notebook.
 **Model Architecture**:
   - Based on YOLOv8, chosen for its high real-time performance and precision.
   - Includes a shared pre-trained **backbone** for both detection and segmentation tasks, adapted from a multitask model for autonomous vehicles.